Skip to main content

 Tools to Try: Bubble, Webflow, Power Apps

-2. Rise of Micro-SaaS & Vertical Specialization
+2. Rise of Micro-SaaS and Vertical Specialization

 Why It Matters: Big, generic platforms are out.
 Now, there are many small and hyper-targeted tools gaining traction.
 Especially when they solve very specific problems.